SeamlessDistribution/SeamlessDistribution.github.io/merchant/reference/glossary.md

 The SEQR offer to merchants to provide payments for tickets, such as in public transport.

 **Services**
-An external service provider that has integrated their service into SEQR app in order to deliver services and shopping experiences directly in SEQR app for payment with SEQR.
+Services are a payment experience directly in the SEQR app, which consists of choosing service options and then paying with SEQR.
 Example is the Parking service.

 **SEQR user**
 The consumer paying goods with SEQR.